Program Highlights & Description

 - World class clinical setting & facilities in the collegiate sport/Division I environment

-The Department of Exercise and Sport Science in cooperation with the Division of Sports Medicine and the Department of Athletics offers a specialization in athletic training at the graduate level which has been approved as a Graduate Post-Professional Athletic Training Education Program by the NATA and now by CAATE (Commission on Accreditation of Athletic Training Education) since 1975.
+The Department of Exercise and Sport Science in cooperation with the Division of Sports Medicine and the Department of Athletics offers a specialization in athletic training at the graduate level which was initially approved as a Graduate Post-Professional Athletic Training Education Program in 1975.
 The graduate program prepares individuals to function as clinicians, scientists, and educators, in exercise and sport science.
 The mission of the department is further enhanced through interdisciplinary cooperation and by departmental faculty securing competitive extramural funding in the form of contracts and grants.
 These endeavors enable the department to advance knowledge and thus the discipline.

 The graduate specialization in Athletic Training provides additional cognitive knowledge as well as clinical experiences to students who have demonstrated continuing interests in Athletic Training as a chosen profession.
 An academic curriculum dealing with prevention, evaluation, management and rehabilitation of athletic injuries is supplemented by clinical experiences in the athletic training clinics and physical therapy clinic staffed by the Campus Health Services’ Division of Sports Medicine.
 Additional practical experience is provided through assignment of students to coverage of two athletic teams during the school year.
 Clinical experiences are under the direct supervision of a highly qualified staff.

 The Athletic Training specialization is comprehensive and challenging and is designed to provide maximum academic and practical preparation for the professional Athletic Trainer.